"Wild Oak is Wild Oak. If you have any questions, don't come."

 - Dennis Herr, Founder

-The Wild Oak Trail is a 25+, 100+, and 200+ mile trail race in the George Washington National Forest near Mt.
+The Wild Oak Trail Event is a grass roots, non-profit, for the participants-by the participants, demanding and exhausting trail, known to be one of the most difficult trails on the East Coast, founded by Dennis Herr in 1988.
+It was passed on to have direction under Guy Towler Jr to direct as of 2023.
+It is an opportunity for participants to enjoy the Wild Oak Trail loop for 25+, 100+, and 200+ miles in the George Washington National Forest near Mt.
 Solon, Virginia.
-The course is a 25+ mile loop with roughly 7,000 feet of vertical gain per loop.
-While much of the trail surface is runnable, there are also rocky, difficult stretches that make smooth running very challenging, even for elite runners.
-Even finding the trailhead can be an adventure.
+The course is a 25+ mile loop with just over 7,000 feet of vertical gain.
+The plus (+) indicates additional mileage on the loop which is rounded to make life more exciting.
+While much of the trail surface is trekkable, there are also rocky, technical stretches that make smooth running quite challenging, even for elite athletes.
+Simply finding the trailhead can be an adventure.

 There is no official aid.
-The course isn't marked.
+The course is not marked.
 This not your average trail race.

-If you don't know about TWOT, the spring edition, or Hot TWOT, the fall edition, please learn more about them before you consider participating, both for your safety and the safety of the race.
+If you do not know about TWOT, the winter edition, or Hot TWOT, the fall edition, please learn more about them before you consider participating, both for your safety and the safety of the race.

 Since this is a semi-invitational, here are some guidelines to help you determine if you are "invited", or, more aptly, not invited:

-There are two events under The Wild Oak Trail run banner.
-TWOT takes place in the chilly vestiges of February and Hot TWOT examines the last of the leaf color changes in October.
+There are two active race months under The Wild Oak Trail event banner.
+The original TWOT takes place in the chilly vestiges of February and Hot TWOT examines the last of the leaf color changes in October.
 Temperatures vary and will likely be challenging.

 Directions that may work: